vectorgrp/sil-kit/Demos/README.md

-# IntegrationBus Demos
+# SilKit Demos

-This directory contains sample projects that demonstrate how the IntegrationBus API can be used:
+This directory contains sample projects that demonstrate how the SilKit API can be used:

 * **CAN, LIN, FlexRay, Ethernet, DataMessage, RPC**:
-  Write or read participants that are able to connect to IntegrationBus and use buses of all supported protocols including CAN, LIN, FlexRay, Ethernet, DataMessage and the RPC service.
+  Write or read participants that are able to connect to SilKit and use buses of all supported protocols including CAN, LIN, FlexRay, Ethernet, DataMessage and the RPC service.

 * **Benchmark**:
-  A simple command line tool that allows to measure VIB simulation performance with configurable parameters.
+  A simple command line tool that allows to measure SILKIT simulation performance with configurable parameters.

 The build system is based on cmake.